pebblecode/pebble-handbook/hiring-great-talent/process/initial-contact.md

 We have an office full of highly talented people and very happy clients.
 This has allowed us to build a great working environment.

 ## Our Work
 Our enterprise clients cannot innovate with technology as well as they can with us.
-They don’t have the talent, nor the culture.

-We help our clients to embed a culture of technical innovation, continuous improvement and rapid delivery.
+They don’t have the talent, nor the culture, so we are here to help them embed a culture of technical innovation, continuous improvement and rapid delivery.

 ### We have built:
 - Online gaming platforms with multiple gaming engines from the ground up